Diabetic Foot Problems – Know What Happens to Your Feet and Legs Due to Diabetes

 • The blisters can be formed if shoe pressure is at a single point.
 When shoes don’t fit well or when worn without socks, a blister can form.
 Blisters can become infected.

 • The hammertoes are formed when a foot muscle weakens.
 The weakness can be caused by nerves that have been damaged by diabetes.
 The weak muscle causes the tendons of the foot to become shorter and the toes to bend downward.
 You can also get sores on the bottom of your foot and the top of your toes.
 The feet can change shape.
 Hammertoes can make it difficult to walk and find shoes that fit well.
 Hammertoes are generally more common in some families.
-Shoes that are too small can also cause hammertoes.
+Shoes that are too little can also cause hammertoes.

 • The dry, chapped skin occurs when the nerves in the legs and feet do not get the message to keep the skin moist and soft.
 Dry skin can break open and allow infection-causing germs to enter.
 If blood glucose levels are high, the excess glucose feeds the germs and makes the infection worse.